1 job(s) at Central Coast Community Legal Centre

 Attend a compulsory two-day General Orientation and Intake Training.

-Applications aimed for particular orientation dates should be submitted at least three weeks prior.
+Applications aimed for particular orientation dates should be submitted at least three weeks prior to allow interviews to take place.
 Applications will be reviewed on a rolling basis and assessed on relevant skills as well as a demonstrated interest in and commitment to not-for-profit organisations and the community sector.
 Aboriginal and Torres Strait Islander people are highly encouraged to apply.
 Preference will be given to candidates who live on the Central Coast and candidates who want to complete at least 45 days with CCCLC.

 Email your resume and academic transcript to firstname.lastname@example.org